rexresearch

 (b) is an SEM of the surface of the substrate, in this case

-[alpha]-alumina, demonstrating a relatively loose organization of
+[alpha]-alumina, demonstrating a relatively loose organization

-is a TEM of the AIO(OH) nanofibres which are converted into
+(d) is a TEM of the AIO(OH) nanofibres which are converted into

-[gamma]-alumina nanofibres during subsequent calcinations, forming
+[gamma]-alumina nanofibres during subsequent calcinations,

-A suitable porous substrate should provide mechanical strength to
+A suitable porous substrate should provide mechanical strength

-the nanofilter and should have pore sizes sufficiently large to
+to the nanofilter and should have pore sizes sufficiently large

-layer of nanofibres on its surface.
+of a layer of nanofibres on its surface.

 Examples are porous glass, ZnO, [alpha]-alumina, Zr[theta]2,